-If content is the foundation of your brand, having a plan for developing, executing maintaining, and monitoring that content is essential to its success.
-It’s an ongoing, evolving approach that much be nimble and omni-channel, and it must involve partnerships with suppliers and staff to be most effective.
+If content is the foundation of your brand, having a plan for developing, executing, maintaining, and monitoring that content is essential to its success.
+It’s an ongoing, evolving approach that must be nimble and omni-channel, and it must involve partnerships with suppliers and staff to be most effective.

-Define your brand positioning statement: Develop a statement that defines of what you stand for, what your north star is and your brand voice, encourages Ellen Seckler, CMO Citizen Watch America, in a Plumb Club podcast, Content is King.
-Whether you have an in-house design studio or work with an agency it’s a good place to start when developing a brief defining your yearlong strategy as well as for individual projects.
+Define your brand positioning statement: Develop a statement that defines what you stand for, what your north star is, and your brand voice, encourages Ellen Seckler, CMO of Citizen Watch America, in a Plumb Club podcast, Content is King.
+Whether you have an in-house design studio or work with an agency, it’s an excellent place to start when developing a brief defining your yearlong strategy and individual projects.

 In this context, take the time to determine and define your strengths.
-“Identify your unique differences that make customers want to work with you,” James Schneider is director of sales at Ostbye, encourages in a Plumb Club podcast, A Changing Industry, What Can You Do To Adapt.
+“Identify the unique differences that make customers want to work with you,” James Schneider, director of sales at Ostbye, encourages in a Plumb Club podcast, A Changing Industry, What Can You Do To Adapt.

-Lean On Suppliers for Assets: Jewelers need not reinvent the wheel when most of their suppliers are happy to provide marketing assets to help their retail customers create ongoing content, shares Theresa Namie, merchandise manager Ostbye.
-For its retail partners to use, the Minneapolis, Minnesota-based manufacturer offers free artwork for social media, digital or print ads, and custom collateral.
-Especially popular is the brand’s holiday wish-book (print and digital) that Namie says is an easy way to have something tangible in clients’ hands and on social media for low-cost advertisement.
+Lean On Suppliers for Assets: Jewelers need not reinvent the wheel when most suppliers are happy to provide marketing assets to help their retail customers create ongoing content, shares Theresa Namie, merchandise manager Ostbye.
+For its retail partners, the Minneapolis, Minnesota-based manufacturer offers free artwork for social media, digital or print ads, and custom collateral.
+Especially popular is the brand’s holiday wish book (print and digital), which Namie says is an easy way to have something tangible in clients’ hands and on social media for low-cost advertisement.

-Capitalize On Branded PR Initiatives: Retailers can build their promotional, advertising and social media calendar by capitalizing on the PR initiatives that many of their vendors are involved in and the materials that brands can provide, Jordan Peck, COO of Brevani, on The Plumb Club podcast, Capitalizing on Branded Content to Drive Engagement.
-He encourages jewelers to use PR opportunities offered by the brands they carry as PR opportunities to drive people to their store.
-A featured brand in multiple seasons of The Bachelorette, Brevani as a compelling example, works with retail partners to participate in the exposure when episodes featuring its jewelry air throughout the year.
-Retailers share and tag on to pre, during and post show content, providing a consistent steam of engagement for days around one event, Peck cites.
-Jewelers report robust interaction from customer base and social media following, as well as interest from new customers in the area because of the show affiliation.
+Capitalize On Branded PR Initiatives: Retailers can build their promotional, advertising, and social media calendar by capitalizing on the PR initiatives that many of their vendors are involved in and the materials that brands can provide, Jordan Peck, COO of Brevani, on The Plumb Club podcast, Capitalizing on Branded Content to Drive Engagement.
+He encourages jewelers to use PR opportunities offered by the brands they carry as PR opportunities to drive people to their stores.
+A featured brand in multiple seasons of The Bachelorette, Brevani, as a compelling example, works with retail partners to participate in the exposure when episodes featuring its jewelry air throughout the year.
+Retailers share and tag on to pre-, during, and post-show content, providing a consistent stream of engagement for days around one event, Peck cites.
+Jewelers report robust interaction from the customer base and social media following, as well as interest from new customers in the area because of the show affiliation.

 Capitalize on Virtual Experiences: Today, it’s easier than ever to replicate the in-store buying experience, says Ryan Hakimi, vice president of the New York diamantaire, C.H.
 Hakimi, in a Plumb Club podcast, Automating Jewelry.
 “Visitors can go into a retailer’s gallery and see a 360-degree view, or visit a virtual showroom and have a one-on-one appointment in a live setting.”

 A big success for jewelers, from independents to large retailers like Signet, has been virtual appointments, one-to-one video calls with customers to showcase products of personal interest, cites Kristopher, who suggests jewelers include a “request a virtual appointment” on their website to reinforce that personal touch.
-He also cites virtual pop-up and live events as popular ways of offering something exclusive and special for your brand community.
-It could be an interview with a designer or behind the scenes look at how something is made.
+He also cites virtual pop-ups and live events as popular ways of offering something exclusive and unique for your brand community.
+It could be an interview with a designer or the scenes examining how something is made.